 Following some enquiries, sponsorship was obtained from Engineers Ireland through their STEPS program promoting STEM (Science, Technology, Engineering and Mathematics).
 One of the aims of the competition is to have a ‘real-life’ problem which connects with a typical engineering problem.
 It is also designed so that computer resources may be used in its solution, including use of the Internet to access data required for the problem.
-The problem is set at the level of Ordinary Junior Certificate.
+The problem is set at the level of Ordinary Junior Cycle.

 The first year of the competition was confined to the Midlands Branch as a pilot scheme.
 The problem designers and coordinators were Dominic Guinan, Neil Hallinan, Michael Brennan and Michael Moynihan.
 The competition went country-wide in 2014 and has been coordinated by Dominic and Neil since then.